 If you are replacing a handle on an old door, you might even be able to use the existing furniture, so it then becomes a case of matching the handle to the latches and hinges.

 Remember that you won’t actually see much of the furniture besides the handles, so whilst you don’t want the furniture to clash, your priority should be choosing the door handle.

-Whilst door handles are generally more common these days due to the greater level of grip they provide, doorknobs are still used in homes throughout the world.
-What you choose will always come down to individual taste.
+Whilst door handles are generally more popular due to the greater level of grip they provide, doorknobs are still used in homes throughout the world.
+What you choose between handles and knobs will always come down to individual taste.